StefanScherer/adfs2/README.md

 ```

 After that the domain `windomain.local` is up and running at IP address `192.168.33.2`.
+Some users will be created from the `users.csv` file.
+A special service user will be created for JBoss7 integration and its keytab file for SSO.

 ### Create AD FS2 Server
 This guest will join the domain and install the ADFS2.